vespa-engine/documentation/en/faq.md

 Which one to chose depends on use case, see discussion in the latter link.

 #### Does a whole document need to be updated and re-indexed?
-E.g, price and quantity available per store may often change vs the actual product attributes.
+E.g. price and quantity available per store may often change vs the actual product attributes.
 Vespa supports [partial updates](reads-and-writes.html) of documents.
 Also, the parent/child feature is implemented to support use-cases where child elements are updated frequently, while a more limited set of parent elements are updated less frequently.